Toronto Travel Guide

 Crowne Flora Studio

-There are so many great coffee places in Toronto that it’s impossible to name them all.
-Personally I’m a huge iced latte lover and they sell this in almost all the coffee bars in the city.
-A couple of addresses to remember?
+There are so many excellent coffee shops in Toronto that it's impossible to list them all.
+I'm a huge fan of iced lattes, and they serve them at almost every coffee shop in the city.
+A few places to remember?

-Jimmy’s: this coffee bar is without a doubt the most trendy one of coffee chains in the city.
-Every nice neighbourhood has its own location!
-I personally like the one in Kensington Market en Queen West the most.
+Jimmy's: This coffee shop is without a doubt the hippest coffee chain in the city.
+Every good neighborhood has a location!
+I personally like the ones in Kensington Market and Queen West the best!

-Capital Espresso: In the Parkdale district Capital Espresso is the place to be for the best coffee.
-Don’t expect a lot of tourists here, but only locals who sit here with their laptop, newspaper or just having a good conversation with one another!
+Capital Espresso: In the Parkdale neighborhood, Capital Espresso is the place to be for the best coffee.
+Don't expect any tourists here, just locals enjoying their laptops, newspapers, or just a good conversation!

-Dineen Coffee Co.: A beautiful, large coffee place in the centre of the city where you can drink your coffee on their sunny terrace!
-If the weather allows it that is ;-).
+Dineen Coffee Co.: A beautiful, spacious coffee shop in the city center where you can also enjoy your coffee on the sunny terrace!
+If the weather is nice, that is ;-).

 Jimmy's Coffee Toronto